mjoehler94/mjoehler94.github.io/about.md

 # About Me

 My name is Matt Oehler.
-I received my bachelors degree in statistics from Brigham Young Univeristy, and now I'm working as a data analyst at Progressive Leasing in Draper, Utah.
-I specifically work on the fraud detection/prevention team have been enjoying that so far.
-I have a passion for using code to solve problems more efficiently.
+I received my bachelors degree in statistics from Brigham Young Univeristy, and now I'm working as a machine learning engineer at Progressive Leasing in Draper, Utah and I absolutely love it.

 Outside of work, I do my best to lead an active life and spend time with family.
 Whenever possible, I like to participate in recreational leauges for basketball, soccer, ultimate frisbee, and most recently disc golf (as it is more COVID friendly than the team sports I like).
 Other things I enjoy include hiking, wakeboarding, learning everyday, and programmer memes.